 - Departmental component

 You will earn 12 ECTS for this component.
-The departmental component of the programme gives you more in-depth perspective on your own field of studies.
+The departmental component of the programme will give you more in-depth perspective on your own field of studies.
 This component is under construction: we are discussing the possibilities for you to take extra courses.
 In any case, you can write a lengthier Bachelor’s thesis or conduct a research project.
 The faculty’s honours coordinator can inform you about the faculty programme:

 Dr Katya Tolstaya